joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 You may have noticed these in the config.json file; WebJEA has actually run the overview.ps1 file as soon as the page loads, so you can have scripts run before running another one, which is handy when you need to know the current state of something before taking action.

-The validate.ps1 script is a really good resource to use to check out the parameter types that could be used to generate the forms.
+The validate.ps1 script is a really good resource to check out the parameter types used to generate the forms.

 ### Setup Azure Virtual Machine Start/Stop